Communication with Teams

 - Registration and collection of personal implements

-- Managing additional doping control requests (national record …)
+- Managing of additional doping control requests (e.g. national records)

 - Protests and written appeals

-All competition related information will be also sent by emails to the team leaders to the email addresses communicated in the final entries.
-Any relevant additional email addresses can be communicated to the TIC (
+Competition related information will be also sent by email to the Team Leaders to the email addresses communicated in the Final Entries and confirmed at the accreditation stage.

-download information posted by the LOC / European Athletics (technical information, qualification procedures and starting heights, daily call room schedule …)
+- download information posted by the LOC / European Athletics (technical information, daily Call Room schedule, etc.)

-fill-in competition forms (question for Technical Briefing, technical enquiries to TIC, withdrawal forms …)
+- fill-in competition forms (questions for Technical Briefing, General Inquiries to the TIC, Withdrawal forms, etc.)

-The Technical Briefing will provide updates and information which is not already mentioned in this team manual and will includes:
+The Technical Briefing will provide updates and information which is not already mentioned in this Team Manual and will include:

 - Timetable amendments (if any)

 - Information briefing by the Doping Control Delegate

 - Designation of the members of the Jury of Appeal